-Whether you’re a literature lover, a podcast fiend, a news junkie or a YA, science-fiction or crime thriller fan, Sydney Writers’ Festival has an event for you.
+Whether you’re a literature lover, a news junkie or a YA, science-fiction or crime thriller fan, Sydney Writers’ Festival has an event for you.
 But amid the 300 plus events on the bill, you might not know where to start.
-We’ve put together a guide to help you navigate the 2018 Festival program.
+We’ve put together a guide to help you navigate the 2019 Festival program.

 A Message from our Artistic Director

 If you’re after some guidance, why not take it from the person who knows the Festival program best.
 Read Michaela McGuire’s Artistic Director's message, here.

 For further insight into the 2019 Festival, listen to Artistic Director Michaela McGuire's chat about the program with Annabel Crabb on our podcast channel.

 2019 Guest Curators: Melanie Cheng & Lisa Lucas